UK-AS-HIVE/meteor-file-registry/README.md

 ---

-#### Media.pickLocalFile(options, cb) - _client_
+#### Media.pickLocalFile([options,] cb) - _client_
 opens a file selector on the client, and uploads selected files to the FileRegistry.
-Accepts an options object that contains any valid input tag attributes (pass null for the default file input with no options).
-After the upload completes, the passed callback function will be called with a single parameter:
+Accepts an options object that contains any valid input tag attributes.
+After each file in the upload completes, the passed callback function will be called with a single parameter:
   * `fileId` - _id of uploaded document in FileRegistry collection

 #### Media.capturePhoto(cb) - _client_